JohannesPfeifer/DSGE_mod/README.md

 ## FV_et_al_2007

-Replicates the ABCD-test for the example of the permanent income model provided in Fernandez-Villaverde, Rubio-Ramirez, Sargent, and Watson (2007), "ABCs (and Ds) of Understanding VARs", American Economic Review, 97(3), pp.
+Provides codes for the ABCD-test of Fernandez-Villaverde, Rubio-Ramirez, Sargent, and Watson (2007), "ABCs (and Ds) of Understanding VARs", American Economic Review, 97(3), pp.
 1021-1026

 Includes the ```ABCD_test.m```.
-Note that it tests only a sufficient condition, not a necessary one.
-It would only be a necessary condition if it were conducted on a minimal state space.
-However, Dynare generally does not rely on a minimal state space, but may augment it for computational purposes.
+Note that it tests only a sufficient condition, not a necessary one, if the minimal state space is not computed.
 For details, see e.g. Komunjer/Ng (2011):
 "Dynamic Identification of Dynamic Stochastic General Equilibrium Models", Econometrica, 79(6), 1995–2032.

+### FV_et_al_2007.mod

+Replicates the ABCD-test for the example of the permanent income model provided in Fernandez-Villaverde, Rubio-Ramirez, Sargent, and Watson (2007), "ABCs (and Ds) of Understanding VARs", American Economic Review, 97(3), pp.
+1021-1026

+### FV_et_al_2007_ABCD_minreal.mod

+Shows how to compute the minimal state space using Matlab's Control toolbox for the example of Saccal, Alessandro (2020): "A note on minimality in Dynare", available at https://mpra.ub.uni-muenchen.de/103656/1/MPRA_paper_103656.pdf.

 ## Gali_2008